Social Emotional Learning:

 Teaching gifted students requires more than simply providing adequate intellectual challenge.
 It’s equally crucial to address their unique social and emotional needs.

 Many gifted children are perfectionists plagued by performance anxiety.
-They can also be intense—driven by their passions, with extraordinary emotional or physical sensitivity.
+They can also be intense—driven by their passions but saddled with extraordinary emotional or physical sensitivity.

-SCDS is truly a “safe space” for gifted kids where they can be themselves, and where they are surrounded not only by their peers, but also grownups who understand them.
+SCDS is truly a safe space for gifted kids to be themselves, where they are surrounded not only by peers, but grownups who understand them.
 Our teachers are deeply familiar with the characteristics of gifted children.
 They seamlessly and nimbly accommodate their students’ social and emotional development in the course of everyday teaching.
 Through our Life Skills program, they teach children how to be a friend, negotiate conflict, and show respect for others.

 Parents find emotional support here, too.
 Connecting with each other can be a great resource, and speakers and special presentations provide information and ideas for parenting a gifted child.